thesilipoint/AcademicWebsite/content/about.md

 I have worked on several Computer Engineering based Projects on Topics like Image Processing, Network Security, Computer Networks, Data Science, Artificial Intelligence, and Machine Learning.

-I have published a few Research Papers in some prominent International Journals.
+I have published some Research Papers in prominent International Journals with Google citation.

-My strengths are Honesty, Diligence, Curiosity, and the love for Science.
+My strengths are Honesty, Diligence, Curiosity, and the love for Science & Technology

 #### Connect with me at: silicaster[at]gmail[dot]com